MagnusChase03/TerminalVideoPlayerC/README.md

-# BadAppleC
+# TerminalVideoPlayerC

-Bad apple played in C
+Playes a set of frames as a video in the terminal